I have been researching my family's history for over 20 years, as well as occasionally assisting others in their ancestry research.

-Finally, there are some county genealogy websites which have volunteers who will do free look-ups in paper records for that county.
+Finally, there are some county genealogy websites that have volunteers who will do free lookups in paper records for that county.
 If you have hit a "brick wall" in your online research, but think the record you need may exist on paper, accept these kind folks' offer and ask.
 Just follow their rules and be polite, though—they are doing you a huge favor!

 There are many tricks to finding the records you need, and making sure they are the right ones.
 I will be covering these in more detail in later articles, as I feel they need their own space to be covered thoroughly.
 It is my hope, however, that you will be inspired to at least get started through what you have learned here.
 Family history is a fascinating subject, because it is something that has a direct affect on whom a person is.
 Enjoy finding your history!

 Useful Links for Research

 - The USGenWeb Project

 Free records made available by volunteers.
 Pages exist for all states; however, not all counties have information available.
 A good place to start if you cannot afford a subscription-based service at present.